 Employee attrition refers to staff members who leave a company.

-Retaining staff has become an ongoing issue in recent years, with more than 3.98 million workers quitting their jobs each month in 2021.
+Retaining staff has become an ongoing issue in recent years, with more than 3.98 million workers quitting their jobs each month.

 Article Contents 📝

-Click a title below to navigate to a section you are most interested in or just continue reading.
+Click the title below to navigate to a section you are most interested in or just continue reading.

-- Strategy #5: Keep Employee Satisfaction Top of Mind
+- Strategy #5: Keep employee engagement top of mind

-- Strategy #8: Shift to a Reinventing Mindset After a Crisis
+- Strategy #8: Shift to a more flexible mindset

 - Poor compensation